 It has now been 16 years since the horrific attacks on the twin towers.
 A day which changed the world and had a profound impact on millions of people.
 I remember very clearly what I was doing that day and I’m sure that you do too.
 It was a day that I will never forget.¹

 It’s a fair assumption that managers will have a better insight into the financial state of the company they’re running than outside investors.
 A manager will act and make decisions that are based around what they perceive the outlook for that company to be.
 It’s also assumed that when a company makes a corporate action, […]

 The world of social media has evolved rapidly in recent years.
 Traders and investors widely use various platforms both as a means of getting access to news and for trading ideas.
 Using social media as a trading indicator isn’t a new concept and the sentiment of tweets from Twitter has previously been shown to lead […]

 After a period of some thirty years of increasing bond prices, and with the Federal Reserve committed to a policy of gradually increasing interest rates, the time for long-based trading strategies on US treasuries could well be coming to an end.
 Many, including former Fed chairman Alan Greenspan, have called the bond market a bubble […]

+Traders have known for some time now that mainstream media is not a reliable source of information for predicting future price moves in financial markets.
 In fact, it is assumed by many investors that once a story is fully reported in the financial press, the vast majority of the corresponding price move has already taken place.

+If stock picking was as simple as ticking off a few boxes it would be too easy.
 However, in the book Thinking Fast and Slow, Nobel Prize winner Daniel Kahneman suggests that simple checklists and algorithms are often more effective than complex models.